witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 ##### Use Case # 2

-*Develop a markdown document locally and push the document to github for online viewing.*
+*Develop a markdown document locally and push the document to Github for online viewing.*

 After acclimating to my new environment and armed with notes from my setup, I wanted to create a guide on Github for my own reference in the future and for the possible benefit of others.